To be read in conjunction with the program of study requirements for the degree in which you are enrolled:

 AMST2002 American Politics (4.5 units)

-GEOG2030 Sustainable Development in a Global World: Challenges and Prospects (4.5 units)
+GEOG2030 Sustainable Development: Concepts and Principles (4.5 units)

 INTR2003 The Asia-Pacific in the 20th Century (4.5 units)